zdravkov/kendo-docs/api/javascript/dataviz/ui/diagram.md

 The name of the tool.
 The built-in tools are "edit" and "delete".
 Can be set to a custom value.

-### connectionDefaults.stroke `Object`
+### connectionDefaults.endCap `String` *(default: "ArrowEnd")*

-Defines the stroke configuration.
+The start cap (arrow, head or decoration) of the connection:

-### connectionDefaults.stroke.color `String`
+* "none": no cap

-Defines the stroke or line color of the connection.
+* "ArrowEnd": a filled arrow

-### connectionDefaults.stroke.width `Number`
+* "FilledCircle": a filled circle

-Defines the stroke width of the connection.
+Note that you can also use the "ArrowStart" for the endCap but its direction will be inversed.

 ### connectionDefaults.hover `Object`